xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 This mode is particularly useful with a large number of IPv4/32 and IPv4/24 in the routing table.
 It could be the case for hosting companies or data centers.

-Using the configuration above, you can decide to enable the Internet-optimized mode.
+Using the configuration above, you can decide to enable the **Internet-optimized** mode.
 This is a feature activated globally and not per line card.
 After reload, you will see a very different order of operation and prefix distribution in the various databases with base line cards and systems:

 ![IPv4 Internet Optimized Order]({{site.baseurl}}/images/non-SE-Int-Optimized-IPv4.jpg){: .align-center}

 The order of operation LEM/LPM/LEM/LPM is now replaced by an LPM/LEM/LEM/LPM approach.
 - first lookup is in LPM searching for a match between IPv4/32 and IPv4/25
 - second lookup is performed in LEM for an exact match on IPv4/24 and IPv4/23.
-- third lookup is done in LEM too and this time for also an exact match on IPv4/20
+- third lookup is done in LEM too, and this time for also an exact match on IPv4/20
 - fourth and final step, a variable length lookup is executed in LPM for everything between IPv4/22 and /0

 Here again, everything is performed in one cycle and the activation of the Internet Optimized mode doesn't impact the forwarding performance.

 ![non-eTCAM-IPv4-IntOpt-.jpg]({{site.baseurl}}/images/non-eTCAM-IPv4-IntOpt-.jpg){: .align-center}

-As the name implies, this profile has been optimized to move the largest route population present on the Internet (IPv4/24, IPv4/23, IPv4/20) in the largest memory database: the LEM.
+As the name implies, this profile has been optimized to move the largest route population present on the Internet (IPv4/24, IPv4/23, IPv4/20) into the largest memory database: the LEM.
 If you followed carefully, you noticed that a couple of improvement are needed to implement this sequence of lookup.

 First, the match on LEM needs to be on an exact prefix length but the step two is done on IPv4/24 and IPv4/23.
 Indeed a function in DPA splits all IPv4/23 received from the upper FIB process in two.
 Each IPv4/23 is programmed as two sub-sequent IPv4/24s in hardware.
 We will illustrate this case with an example in the lab later in this post, advertising 300,000 IPv4/23.

 Second, the exact match in step 3 for IPv4/20 in LEM is only possible if we don't have any IPv4/22 or IPv4/21 prefixes overlapping with this IPv4/20.
 This implies the system performs another pro-active check to verify we don't have overlap.
 If an overlap happens, the IPv4/20 prefix is moved from LEM to LPM dynamically.
 We will illustrate this mechanism later in the post, advertising 100,000 IPv4/20 first, then advertising 100,000 IPv4/21 overlapping on the IPv4/20.
-We will see the IPv4/20 moved in LPM automatically.
+We will see the IPv4/20 moved into LPM automatically.

 With this Internet Optimized profile activated, it's possible to store a full internet view on base systems and line cards (we will present a couple of examples at the end of the documents).